What You Should Know

 Admission to the Professional Sequence

 Each year 32 students are admitted to the traditional program for each fall (August start) and spring (January start) semesters.
-Students apply to the professional sequence between April 15 and April 30th for both the fall and spring starts.
+Students apply to the professional sequence between March 15 and March 30 for both the fall and spring start.
 The Professional Sequence of the traditional BSN program is scheduled year around for 6 consecutive semesters, including summers.
 This allows students to complete the professional sequence (i.e. NURS courses) in two calendar years.

-Completion of the four year Bachelor’s degree enables the graduate to sit for the R.N. licensure exam.
-Students with an Associate’s degree and RN licensure can complete Ferris’s Bachelor’s degree (BSN) on a part-time basis on-campus, at selected sites across the state, or full-time on campus.
-RNs with a BSN degree can then complete Ferris’s Masters Degree in Nursing (MSN) in the areas of Nursing Education, Nursing Informatics, or Nursing Administration.
+Completion of the four year Bachelor’s degree enables the graduate to sit for the R.N. licensure exam (NCLEX).
+Students with an Associate’s degree and RN licensure can complete Ferris’s Bachelor’s degree (BSN) in our fully online RN to BSN completion program (see the RN to BSN Completion link).
+RNs with a BSN degree can then complete Ferris’s Master’s Degree in Nursing (MSN) in the areas of Nursing Education, Nursing Informatics, or Nursing Administration.

-The BSN and MSN programs at Ferris State University are fully accredited by the National League of Nursing Accreditation Commission (NLNAC).
+The BSN and MSN programs at Ferris State University are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly the National League of Nursing Accreditation Commission (NLNAC).

 Ferris Student Nurses Association is an active group.
 Students can participate even before they begin taking the clinical courses within the professional sequence of the program.

-The National League for Nursing Accrediting Commission (NLNAC) publishes a variety of nursing and nursing education materials, including a list of nursing programs and information on student financial aid.
+The ACEN publishes a variety of nursing and nursing education materials, including a list of nursing programs and information on student financial aid.
 For a complete list of NLN publications, write for a career information brochure.
-Send your request to: Communications Department, National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Atlanta, GA 30326.
+Send your request to: Communications Department, Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Atlanta, GA 30326.
 Phone: 404-975-5000.
 FAX: 404-975-5020.
+Website: www.acenursing.org